Cable Running: My favorite tools.

 Basic Ethernet cable tester $10.99 A much more affordable option that only tests the cable by progressing through each channel in order.
 I picked up this option to have a second tester handy when working with a helper without paying quite as much as buying two of the VDV501-851.

-Ethernet crimping tool with rachet $49.16 I chose this for my crimping tool because I prefer ratcheting crimpers and already had the VDV501-851 (see first line) and I could get a carrying case that fit these two + a few more tools.
+Ethernet crimping tool with ratchet $49.16 I chose this for my crimping tool because I prefer ratcheting crimpers and already had the VDV501-851 (see first line) and I could get a carrying case that fit these two + a few more tools.

-Universal cutter/stripper for Ethernet cables $12.99 I set the blade on this to just score the sheeting on my cables -> I find this is the easiest way to strip them when preparing to punch/crimp an end on
+Universal cutter/stripper for Ethernet cables $12.99 I set the blade on this to just score the sheeting on my cables -> I find this is the easiest way to strip them when preparing to punch/crimp an end on (Note: this item is no longer available ☹.
+It looks like this may be a suitable replacement??
+I haven’t tested this one though)

 Tone detector $44.99 This can pair with any tone generator to make finding un-terminated cables easier (useful for when doing a bunch -> crimp one end, then tone it and use this tool to find it on the other end).
 This particular model also has a pair of contacts at the base with an LED -> if a toned pair of stripped wires is inserted, the light turns on.
 I’ve use this feature to combined with my VDV501-851 to test if the other end was punched as A or as B.